ambsenyestudi/netcore-docker-noob-to-pro/Docs/01-DockerFileAndIgnore.md

 2. [Publishing our app](#dockerfile-how-to-publish-your-app)
 3. [Setup entry point for our container](#dockerfile-setup-an-entry-point-for-our-container)

+Once we have a good dockerfile you can [Build and run your docker container](#build-and-run-a-docker-container)

 ### Dockerfile: Setup container and restore dependencies

 To setup a container to gather all information needed for publishing your application, you need the following: